SyamMusrin/SMARTGreen/README.md

 amended code:
 1. main.py (programed button)

-12/7/23 V1.1 release
+12/7/23 V1.1.0 release
 This is the final version for usage.
 The changes:
 1. logging.py
-	The logging systm will be on the database.
+	The logging system will be on the database.
 To name the file we will connect to the database and retrieve the number of the previous entry